challeau/my-notes/notes/JavaScript/relay.md

 ### 1.2 - How it works

-Relay is a data management library for the client that’s oriented around GraphQL, but uses it in a very specific way that gets the most benefit from it.
+Relay is a data management library for the client that's oriented around GraphQL, but uses it in a very specific way that gets the most benefit from it.

 For the best performance, you want your app to issue a single request at the beginning of each screen or page instead of having individual components issue their own requests.

 But the problem with that is that it **couples components and screens together**, creating a big maintenance problem: if the data changes shape then you have to modify the query.
 It becomes very difficult to maintain these big screen-wide queries.

-> Relay’s unique strength is to avoid this tradeoff by letting **each component declare its own data requirements locally**, but then **stitching those requirements together into larger queries**.
+> Relay's unique strength is to avoid this tradeoff by letting **each component declare its own data requirements locally**, but then **stitching those requirements together into larger queries**.
 That way you get both performance and maintainability.

 It does this with a **compiler** that scans your JavaScript code for **fragments of GraphQL**, and then stitches those fragments together into complete queries.